 “My journey from large multinational to start-up” Becky Jones

 ‘Returning to work after my second maternity leave, the reality hit.
 The struggle of working full-time in corporate marketing with a long commute started to take its toll.
 I also wanted to be there more when Holly, now 6 and Tommy, now 3 started school.
 I'd always loved social media and as a commercial marketer could see the value of it and the growth of digital in general and wanted to upskill.
-So I decided to take some time out to do the Social Media Management: Associate Programme just as Holly was starting school so I could support her during her settling in and enrich my CV.
+So I decided to take some time out to do the Advanced Diploma in Social Media Marketing just as Holly was starting school so I could support her during her settling in and enrich my CV.

 Since graduating I now work flexibly for two clients.
 My main client is a tech start-up called Finygo.
 I started working with them as Marketing Manager in April and have progressed to Head of Growth with responsibility for acquisition and downloads of our fishing app worldwide.
 Social is a huge channel for us and I set the strategy as well as handle the day to day management.
 As part of my role I also represent marketing on the advisory board.
 The leap from manufacturing to tech, large multinational to start-up, has been huge with a steep learning curve but I am working with a great team and that makes the role so varied and interesting!

 I also have a second client, a local restaurant, and I manage their social channels as well as advising on marketing campaigns.
 Plus I carry out social media training to local businesses on an ad-hoc basis.
 After over 20 years of the corporate 9-5, Monday-Friday, I now have the flexibility to choose when I work and am also able to do the school run!’